 Contact us by email

-GEDA-pix provides visual narratives that combine art and science with unique images from the Americas, Europe, Australia, New Zealand, and oceanic island realms of the Caribbean and tropical Pacific.
-We connect you with travel opportunities, human heritage, and conservation challenges.
+GEDA-pix produces visual narratives that combine art and science with unique images from the Americas, Europe, Australia, New Zealand, and oceanic island realms of the Caribbean and tropical Pacific.
+We also co-edit The Photographer's Frame, a regular feature of visual essays in Parks Stewardship Forum, a free, open-access interdisciplinary journal for place-based conservation from the University of California, Berkeley's Institute for Parks, People, and Biodiversity escholarship.org › psfParks Stewardship Forum - eScholarship.org.

 Dorothy Ann and Gary E. Davis established GEDA-pix as an extension of their environmental and travel consultancy to better connect people to nature and other cultures and to appreciate the diversity of interesting travel opportunities available.
 GEDA-pix produces high-quality images to inspire people to care for nature and other people.
 We provide a secure and easy-to-use online store for purchasing professional print and digital products that you may treasure forever.